haeundev/haeundev.github.io/_pages/CV.md

 ## Work Experience

-- **Game Developer at [Archipin Inc.](https://www.archipin.com/)**, Seoul (04/2020 - 01/2023)
+- **Software Engineer at [Archipin Inc.](https://www.archipin.com/)**, Seoul (04/2020 - 01/2023)
-  - Specialized in an intent-entity-based dialogue system development.
+  - Dialogue system development
+    - Designed and built an intent-entity-based pipeline, combining rule-based approach with neural network models to ensure balance between product quality and software scalability.
+  - Tool development
-  - Built a graph GUI tool for dialogue contents using Unity and XNode.
+    - Built a graph GUI tool for designing dialogue contents, which was widely used across departments.
+  - Game development
-  - Implemented game features in collaboration with designers and artists.
+    - Implemented various systems and features for games in collaboration with designers and artists.
+  - Documentation
-  - Authored technical documents for team reference.
+    - Authored detailed and easy-to-read technical documents for team reference.
+  - Working agile
-  - Adopted agile methodologies with a focus on Scrum.
+    - Adopted agile methodologies with a focus on daily Scrum, and using tools such as Jira.
+  - Leading experience
+    - One of the key developers of the project [Hello Ludi](https://www.helloludi.com/).
+The company received 10 billion Korean won in investment.
+    - Led contents development in [SK Broadband's Live English](https://www.youtube.com/embed/FTetrBwsLOI?si=H2Nc5s_YyfgOGp6e)
 - **Intern in the Distribution Team at [Sound Republica](https://www.soundrepublica.com/)** (June 2019 - September 2019)
   - Role in a music distribution company.
 - **Intern in the Planning Team at [ACOM](http://acommusical.com/default/)** (June 2017 - August 2017)